jpiologo/jpiologo/README.md

 ###

-<p align="left">My name is João Gabriel Tulio Piologo, and I'm a Software Engineer, from Curitiba, PR - Brazil.</p>
+<p align="left">My name is João Piologo, and I'm a Software Engineer, from Curitiba, PR - Brazil.</p>

 ###